 How to Reduce Clutter in the Bathroom?

 The first and most useful thing you can do is to get rid of all outdated or unused products taking up valuable storage space.
-Then, it’s all about choosing the best storage solutions and finding ways to not only reduce clutter but keep it gone for good.
+Then, it’s all about choosing the best storage solutions and finding ways to reduce clutter and keep it gone for good.

 Get Rid of Outdated Products

-How many times have you checked the labels on the products in your bathroom?
-How many items can you count that you haven’t touched in years or that you don’t even know where they came from?
-Start looking at dates and consider what you actually use in the bathroom.
-Decade-old bandages might not seem like they take up much space, but if they’re right next to the outdated antibiotic ointment and the rollers that you haven’t used since the 80s, they’re part of the problem.
+How often have you checked the labels on the products in your bathroom?
+How many items can you count that you haven’t touched in years or don’t even know where they came from?
+Start looking at dates and consider what you use in the bathroom.
+Decade-old bandages might not seem like they take up much space, but if they’re right next to the outdated antibiotic ointment and the rollers you haven’t used since the 80s, they’re part of the problem.

 Get rid of it.
 When in doubt, throw it out, as they say.
 You can buy more soap, new shampoo, or another bath soaking scrub.
-Hoarding those gift sets from the holidays that no one really uses but everyone likes to give?
-Consider donating them to a shelter in your area or offer them up to your friends and family.
+Hoarding those holiday gift sets that no one uses, but everyone likes to give?
+Consider donating them to a shelter or offering them to your friends and family.

 Related: How To Store Toiletries With A Pedestal Sink